Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 Slite’s intuitive interface enables easy contributions from all team members, regardless of their technical proficiency.
 It supports real-time editing and collaboration, allowing multiple users to work on documents simultaneously.
 Its AI capabilities help organize content dynamically based on user interactions and preferences.

-The platform also includes a powerful tagging system, which further enhances content discoverability by categorizing information in an easily navigable way.
+The platform also includes a robust tagging system, which further enhances content discoverability by categorizing information in an easily navigable way.
 Its search tool understands natural language queries, which look at keywords and interpret the context of queries, suggesting the most relevant articles or documents to users.

 • Very easy to use – intuitive UI